Always From Scratch

 Let the fish rest for 5 minutes after removing it from the heat.
 Cutting into it right away releases a lot of the moisture in steam.

-Drizzle the pan-seared vermillion snapper with the lemon-caper sauce.
+Step 7: Drizzle the pan-seared vermilion snapper with the lemon-caper sauce.
 The sauce is the perfect finisher for the snapper.
 The citrus and thyme combination accents the moist and savory snapper.
-It soaks right into the snapper and leaves a little extra for rice to soak up.
+It soaks right into the snapper.

 Does Snapper have bones?

-Yes, vermillion snapper had plenty of bones.
+Yes, vermilion snapper have plenty of bones.
 I never know what to expect when I'm eating fish.
-I'm usually a eat first, ask questions later kind of guy.
-Definitely eat carefully to avoid swallowing one.
+I'm usually an eat first, ask questions later kind of guy.
+Definitely eat carefully to avoid swallowing one or debone in advance.

 Adding different fish to your weekly meals is a great way to mix it up.
 Chicken can get so monotonous.
 I always like throwing in a fish and a vegetarian meal each week.
 If you love this fish recipe, please leave us a review or comment below!
 Follow us on Instagram @vindelgiudice.